mysterious-coding/base_entranced/README.md

 `respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the JK3 default)

+Mapmakers are advised to include the `healingteam` key to healable `func_breakable`s.
+Because this key is missing from basejka, if the server is using custom team/class overrides, both teams are able to heal `func_breakable`s.
+For example, `healingteam 2` ensures only defense will be able to heal it. base_entranced includes hardcoded overrides for Hoth, Desert and Nar Shaddaa, which is why this bug is not noticeable there.

 Note that if a map includes these special features, and is then played on a non-base_entranced server, those features will obviously not work.

 ####Additional control over vote-calling